amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

     secretStore: kubernetes
 ```

-Now the eShop services running in Kubernetes can retrieve the Redis password from the Azure Key Vault.
+At this point, an application running in Kubernetes can retrieve the Redis password from the Azure Key Vault.

 > [!IMPORTANT]
-> It is crucial to keep the file containing the public and private key-pair for the X509 certificate of the service principal in a safe place.
-One way of doing this, is to make sure you place the file in a well-known folder outside the source-code repository.
-The configuration file can then reference the file in this well-known folder.
-On your local dev machine, you place the certificate in this folder.
-An automated deployment pipeline places the certificate in this folder on the machine where you deploy the application.
-Also, it is a best practice to use a different service principal per environment.
-This ensures that the service principal used by the developers in the DEV environment cannot be used to access secrets for the PRODUCTION environment.
+> It's critical to keep the X509 certificate file for the service principal in a safe place.
+It's best to place the file in a well-known folder outside the source-code repository.
+The configuration file can then reference the certificate file from this well-known folder.
+On a local development machine, you're responsible for copying the certificate to the folder.
+For automated deployments, the pipeline will copy the certificate on the machine to which you deploy the application.
+It's also a best practice to use a different service principal per environment.
+Doing so prevents the service principal in the DEVELOPMENT environment to access secrets in the PRODUCTION environment.

-When running in AKS, it's also possible to use an Azure managed identity for authenticating against Azure Key Vault.
-This is outside of the scope of this book.
-See [Azure KeyVault with managed identities](https://docs.dapr.io/operations/components/setup-secret-store/supported-secret-stores/azure-keyvault-managed-identity/) in the Dapr documentation for instructions on how to set this up.
+When running in AKS, it's preferable to use an [Azure managed identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) for authenticating against Azure Key Vault.
+Managed identities are outside of the scope of this book.
+See [Azure KeyVault with managed identities](https://docs.dapr.io/operations/components/setup-secret-store/supported-secret-stores/azure-keyvault-managed-identity/) from the Dapr documentation for step-by-step instructions.

 ### Scoping secrets

 Secret scopes allow you to control which secrets your application can access.
-You configure scopes in the Dapr sidecar configuration you can specify when running your application with Dapr.
-See [Dapr sidecar configuration documentation](https://v1-rc2.docs.dapr.io/operations/configuration/configuration-overview/) for instructions on how to specify a configuration file when starting an application.
+You configure scopes in a Dapr sidecar configuration file.
+[Dapr sidecar configuration documentation](https://v1-rc2.docs.dapr.io/operations/configuration/configuration-overview/) provides step-by-step instructions for scoping secrets.

 Here's an example of a Dapr sidecar configuration file that contains secret scopes: